AdvanceFTeam/Replit-Discord-Bot/README.md

 # Working-Discord-Bot
-A fully working discord bot that has command that are really useful for your server and we made it easy to edit the source code.
+This project provides a fully functional Discord bot with useful commands for your server.
+We designed it to be easily customizable and modifiable to meet your specific requirements.

 # Installation
 To install the necessary packages for your Node.js project, follow these steps: